Find Trade Colleges

 • Conduct tours or deliver talks describing features of public facilities, such as a historic site or national park.

-When polled, Receptionists and Information Clerks say the following skills are most frequently used in their jobs:
+Receptionists and Information Clerks state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.